Mallott Lab Microbial ecology and human health

 Dr. Liz Mallott (PI)

 Picture of Liz Mallott watching monkeys in a forest Liz is interested in understanding host-associated microbiome variation within and between species.
 Liz majored in both Biology and Music at Grinnell College (2006) and has a PhD in Anthropology from the University of Illinois at Urbana-Champaign (2016).
 She was a postdoc at Northwestern University, Dartmouth College, and Vanderbilt University before starting at WUSTL in 2022.
+When not in the lab, Liz spends most of her time hanging out with daughter and partner, gardening, cooking, visiting the elephants and monkeys at the zoo, hiking, and discovering new playgrounds. mallott (at) wustl (dot) edu | CV | GitHub

 Jennifer Ong (Undergraduate Researcher)